Llap (region): Etymology

-The territory of Llap is named after the hydronym Llap (Albanian name for the Lab river).
+The territory of Llap is named after the hydronym Llap (Albanian name for the Llap River).
 Many scholars take the hydronym Lab as ancient and bring it from an alb-, from which lab-, alp- could emerge.

 Geography

 The Llap region is located on north-east part of Kosovo.
 The average elevation of Llap is 825m (Anonymos, 1995).
 Through this region pass the main road and border which connects Kosovo and Serbia.
-Along Llap Region since Illyrian-Romam period, passed an important Balkan Route Lissus-Naissus (Lezhë-Niš) or Via De Zenta, which connected the Adriatic Coast with central part of Balkan Peninsula.
-In north-east and east of the region are two important saddles: Përpellac Saddle (813m) and Merdar Saddle (647m oversea level) (Anonymos, 1995).
+Along Llap region since Illyrian-Roman period, passed an important Balkan route Lissus–Naissus (Lezhë–Niš) or Via De Zenta, which connected the Adriatic Coast with central part of Balkan Peninsula.
+In north-east and east of the region are two important saddles: Përpellac Peak (813m) and Merdar Peak (647m oversea level) (Anonymos, 1995).

 Llap region as a microgeographical whole is divided into three parts: